AlbanMontaigu/docker-replica/README.md

 **Important**

-By default unison is configured with `repreat = watch` option.
+By default unison is configured with `repeat = watch` option.
 Meaning it will rely on file system notification to detect changes fore resync.

 Unfortunately, filesystem notification may not work in case of volume mounting in docker.
-Here you can make a workaround by setting `-e UNISON_PRF_REPEAT="1"` to tell unison to sync every 1 sec instead of waiting for file system notifications.
+Here you can make a workaround by setting `-e UNISON_PRF_REPEAT="1"` **on replica-slave** to tell unison to sync every 1 sec instead of waiting for file system notifications.

 See [Unison documentation](http://www.cis.upenn.edu/~bcpierce/unison/download/releases/stable/unison-manual.html) for more information on configuration.